-It’s all typical teenage meddling in Act I. It forms all of “Mean Girls” major story arcs – the love triangle between Cady, Regina and Aaron, the failed friendship between Janis and Regina, and Cady’s climb on the top of the food chain.
+It’s all typical teenage meddling in Act I. It forms all of “Mean Girls” major story arcs – the love triangle between Cady, Regina, and Aaron, the failed friendship between Janis and Regina, and Cady’s climb on the top of the food chain.
 And her transformation to the new Queen Bee.
 Also, the beginning of the downfall between Janis, Damian, and Cady.

 Regina’s gain of weight can be viewed as a typical fall from grace.
 Bullies are usually people with all sorts of problems, mostly in their family, like Connor from “Dear Evan Hansen”.
 Regina’s “cool mum” might be the reason behind Regina’s issues.
 Gretchen is another typical case of someone constantly bullied.
 She confides that because of her friendship with Regina, has lost all of her confidence.
-She calls herself “(If Regina is the sun/Then I’m) a disco ball cause I’m just as bright and fun if you’ve had alcohol).
-She is heavily oppressed by her “boss” Regina.
+Gretchen calls herself “(If Regina is the sun/Then I’m) a disco ball cause I’m just as bright and fun if you’ve had alcohol).
+Her “boss” Regina is opressing her.
 Her only happiness is gossip.

-The music in “Mean Girls” is probably its strongest feature.
+The music in Mean Girls on Broadway is probably its strongest feature.
 All of the actors on stage have magnificent singing voices.
 The songs are powerful and with a brightly highlighted message, and the topics are very different.
 From the rather dark “World Burn” about Regina’s vengeance on Cady, through Janis’ all-powerful “I’d rather be Me” and the topic of confidence and self-empowerment to the could-be pop-hit “Apex Predator”.

-“Mean Girls” received good critical and audience acclaim.
+Mean Girls on Broadway received good critical and audience acclaim.
 It was nominated for the stunning twelve Tony Awards in 2018 but failed to win any of them.
 Still, Tina Fey won a Drama Desk and, Outer Critics Circle Awards for Outstanding Book of a Musical.

 It is pretty hard to adapt a movie into a musical.
 We have seen the opposite, with “Chicago” becoming a very successful movie, and yet a lot of movies are getting on the Broadway stage.
 Tina Fey does a wonderful job within “sending” her baby from the screen to the stage.
 This, with the original music written by Jeff Richmond, makes “Mean Girls” a colorful and joyful take on the high-school drama.